crufters/actio/README.md

 Actio aims to be batteries included: it contains a bunch of services that help you bootstrap your system (but tries to not force you to use these) faster:

 - [x] Authentication service for login, register, oauth (facebook etc.) login
 - [x] File service for file upload.
-Upload to a local disk or to Google Storage etc in production.
+Upload to a local disk or to Google Storage etc. in production.
 - [x] Config service for handling public configuration and secret values.
 - [x] Payment service with Stripe and other payment provider supports and a ledger that helps you keep track of money and accounts in case your system operates with topups.
 - [ ] ...and many others that the community will find useful.

-Let's list a few concepts that can give you a taste (without the intent of being complete or 100% easy to follow)

 ## Supported infrastructure dependencies